 - Controlling the gap by designing the appropriate fixtures including cathodes.

 - Providing short circuit detection at the DC source.

 - Ensuring the cathode is made out of electrically conductive materials.

 - Defining the best electrolyte for the application including use of NaCl, NaNO3.

-The Extrude Hone® ECM Process provides a high level of precision on components that are difficult to manufacture by conventional methods.
+The Extrude Hone® Electrochemical Machining (ECM) Process provides a high level of precision on components that are difficult to manufacture by conventional methods.
 This makes ECM ideal for the following surface machining applications:

 Contouring / Shaping: Creates a pre-defined 3D surface profile.
 This is accomplished through mapping of the cathode geometry into the workpiece.